(i.e., So-called “Reformed Protestantism”)

 As you can see, every single one of the pillars of Calvinism is a false teaching!
 This Calvinism is such a staggering ecclesiastical horror house of mirrors, a bag of doctrinal errors and tricks, that it is astounding that it actually passes for being Christian.
 Please don’t just accept my word on this; do your own Bible study and diligently seek out the truth.
 That’s what I had to do.

-The way Calvinism seems to have obtained its doctrine is by picking and choosing some verses in Scripture and making an interpretation of those verses, but then ignoring the fact that their interpretation is in direct contradiction to (many) other verses in Scripture.
-But you just cannot do that – you must consider Scripture in aggregate.
-If your interpretation of one verse is in contradiction to other clear and directly obvious verses, then it’s your interpretation that is wrong, not Scripture.
-You must know Scripture for yourself; and in fact, you must know it as well as (or better than) your own Pastor does (and better than Satan does)!
-Dear Christian, do you?
+Calvinism seems to have obtained its doctrine by picking and choosing some verses in Scripture and making an interpretation of those verses, but then ignoring the fact that their interpretation is in direct contradiction to (many) other verses in Scripture.
+But you just cannot do that – you must consider the sum of what Scripture says in aggregate (Psalm 119:160).
+If your interpretation of one verse contradicts other literal and unambiguous verses, then it’s your interpretation that is wrong, not Scripture.
+And further, you must know Scripture for yourself, and, in fact, you must know it as well as (or better than) your own Pastor does (and better than Satan does)!

 As you have seen in this book, so-called “Reformed” Protestantism, as well as Calvinism, is as chock full of doctrinal errors as many other cults, including Roman Catholicism, which it was created to “reform.”
 Very frankly, if one is following Scripture to begin with, there is no need for it to be “reformed” at all.
-To those who are sitting in churches and under “Christian” pastors which teach this nonsense, come out of Babylon (Rev 18:4)!
-And to those wolves and vipers who teach this non-biblical nonsense, also come out of her (Babylon) or beware James 3:1!
+To those who are sitting in churches and under “Christian” pastors who teach this nonsense, come out of “Babylon” (Revelation 18:4)!
+Every day you worship in a Calvinist church, you are worshipping in Babylon.
+And to those “wolves” and “vipers” who teach this non-biblical nonsense, also come out of her (“Babylon”) or beware James 3:1!